PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Security.md

 	- Google Managed
 	- Customer managed - using Cloud Key Management Service
 	- Customer supplied - using the key created and managed by the customer
+## Secret Manager
+- Store API keys, password, or etc
+- Multiple version of secrets
+- Automate rotation with Cloud Function
+- Auditing with Cloud Audit Logs
+- Encrypted by default
 ## VPC Service Control
 - Centrally manage multi-tenant service access at scale
 - Securely access multi-tenant services